Statewide Supplier & Contractor Diversity Program

 Why a Diverse Supply Chain Matters

-In May of 2023, the Colorado Chamber of Commerce and the Small Business Administration reported that there are approximately 691,230 small businesses in Colorado, making up 99.5% of all businesses in the state.
-These small businesses employ 1.2 million workers, accounting for 49.6% of all private-sector employment in the state.
-Many of these businesses are owned by women, minorities, veterans, persons with disabilities, and members of the LGBTQ+ community.
+In November of 2024, the Small Business Administration reported approximately 715,576 small businesses in Colorado, making up 99.5% of all businesses in the state.
+These small businesses employ 1.1 million workers, accounting for 47.5% of all employment in the state.
+Many of these businesses are owned by women, veterans, Hispanics, and other racial minorities (see the report for more details).

 Buying from small and diverse businesses strengthens our local economy by creating jobs, helping improve and maintain our local public infrastructure through tax revenue, and benefiting our communities both socially and economically.